Published on August 04, 2020

 In the late 1980s, Frank was diagnosed with aggressive prostate cancer.
 For years, he kept it a secret until he decided to launch a major fundraising campaign to battle the disease.

-Despite his incurable diagnosis, Frank gathered a group of local friends and businessmen (who became known as the Bird Dogs) to actively fundraise for the Cross Cancer Institute in Edmonton and the University of Alberta.
+Despite his incurable diagnosis, Frank gathered a group of local friends and businessmen (who became known as the Bird Dogs) to actively fundraise for the Cross Cancer Institute and the University of Alberta in Edmonton.
 The Sojonkys were honoured with the naming of the Frank and Carla Sojonky Chair in Prostate Cancer Research.

 By the time of his death in 2012, Frank and the Bird Dogs raised over $14 million.
 He was awarded the Queen’s Diamond Jubilee Medal.